-I am not a fan of “self-esteem”, “self confidence”, “loving the self” and standing in front of the mirror, morning and night, saying “personal affirmations about how amazing I am”.
+I am not a fan of “self-affirmation” “self-esteem”, “self-confidence”, “loving the self” and standing in front of the mirror, morning and night, saying “personal affirmations about how amazing I am”.

 Self-affirmations vs God-centered affirmations

-Unfortunately, in the world we live in, the media, therapy sessions, seminars we attend to better ourselves > there’s a massive emphasis on the ME and the I. Feeding the ego, without realizing it, which leads to harming the soul without realizing it.
+Unfortunately, in the world we live in, the media, therapy sessions, seminars we attend to better ourselves > there’s a massive emphasis on the ME and the I as in self-affirmation.
+Feeding the ego, without realizing it, which leads to harming the soul without realizing it.

 And this should be the case in every profession.
 Not everything you were taught at university or through courses with all “evidence-based research” will always be right.
 This is a fact.
 The only complete and beneficial source of knowledge for humanity till the end of times is Islam; and we need to continue to learn our deen so we can make it the standard, the foundation and the measure by all that we do.